Your preferred comprehensive health insurance and well-being partner.

 The first step in managing stress is identifying its sources.
 Understanding whether stressors are internal or external helps in assessing their impact on your well-being.

-Recognize that some events are beyond your control.
+Recognise that some events are beyond your control.
 When you can’t avoid or alter a stressor, adapt to it and develop coping mechanisms.
-Effective coping involves consciously addressing personal and interpersonal problems to master or minimize stress.
+Effective coping involves consciously addressing personal and interpersonal problems to master or minimise stress.

 In summary, managing stress effectively involves awareness, balance, control, and avoiding maladaptive coping mechanisms.
 By focusing on these areas, you can mitigate the effects of stress and prevent burnout.